Blue Badge fraud and misuse

 - Improved traffic management and better air quality.
 For many, fraudulent use of the Blue Badge makes driving and parking a car affordable.
 By taking this advantage away, they are forced to switch to public transport and active travel, reducing the number of vehicles on the road.

 - Increased revenue to councils through correct payment of pay and display, pay by phone and permit charges.

-At the time of writing (November 2012) ten London boroughs had undertaken enforcement operations against Blue Badge Fraud.
+In November 2012 ten London boroughs had undertaken enforcement operations against Blue Badge Fraud.
 Some have been doing so for some time, using tried-and-tested procedures, while others are relatively new to this area.
 The following good practice advice is compiled from all of these boroughs.

 While the benefits speak for themselves, any parking work carries with it a heightened level of political sensitivity.
 What starts out as ‘Council tackles parking fraud to benefit disabled people’ can quickly become ‘Council wages war on the motorist’.
 It is therefore essential to seek political agreement before undertaking any enforcement against Blue Badge fraud to ensure no-one is taken by surprise and that everyone is on-message.
 See below the importance of agreed communications messages.

 It is important to get into the habit of collecting strong evidence against potential fraudsters.
 This starts with CEOs, and may require the collection of more evidence than would normally be required.
 This includes full pocket book notes (or electronic equivalent), such as descriptions of any persons seen, who parks the vehicle, who gets out of the vehicle and where they go upon leaving.
 It is also important to gather photographic evidence, including of people in or getting out of the vehicle.